If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Thüringen||Thuringia|

-Bad Blankenburg is situated at an altitude of 220 m at the exit of the Schwarza valley into the Saale valley at the northern edge of the Thüringer Schiefergebirge (Thuringian slate mountains) region.
+Bad Blankenburg is situated at an elevation of 220 m at the exit of the Schwarza valley into the Saale valley at the northern edge of the Thüringer Schiefergebirge (Thuringian slate mountains) region.
 Blankenburg was first mentioned in 1267, and had obtained the status of a town by 1323.
 The town had to be rebuilt almost completely after a large fire in 1744.
 The tradition of Blankenburg as a spa town began in 1840, when a spa for cold-water cures was founded.
 In the same year, the pedagogue Friedrich Fröbel founded the world's first kindergarten in Blankenburg.
 The predicate 'Bad' was awarded to the town in 1911 by Prince Günther of Schwarzburg-Rudolstadt as an official recognition as a spa.
 A mineral spring and a thermal spring were found in 1995.
 Since 1997, Bad Blankenburg cooperates with the towns of Saalfeld and Rudolstadt in the municipal union "Städteverband am Saalebogen".

 The Stadtkirche Unser Lieben Frauen (town church of Our Lady) [right, no.1447: centre] was originally built around 1385.
 After the fire of 1744 it was rebuilt in 1749.